SAP-samples/teched2025-CA162/exercises/ex2/README.md

-# Exercise 2: Importing data into a dataset in SAC
+# Exercise 2: Importing data into a Dataset in SAC

 ## Step 2.1: Set up data source